+providing literature,

-- providing literature, - facilitating a conversation about this topic using resources such as the "Think About Your Eyes" campaign, - referring patients to resources providing no-cost eye exams, such as the American Academy of Ophthalmology's EyeCare America and the American Optometric Association's VISION USA, or - promoting access to vision rehabilitation services as appropriate for individuals with chronic vision impair-
+• facilitating a conversation about this topic using resources such as the "Think About Your Eyes" campaign, patory research (CBPR) that identify tools, research, or processes that can focuses on minimizing disparities in healthcare access, care quality, affordability, or outcomes.

+• referring patients to resources providing no-cost eye exams, such as the American Academy of Ophthalmology's EyeCare America and the American Optometric Association's VISION USA, or non-ophthalmologists/optometrists who refer patients to an ophthalmologist/optometrist; ophthalmologists/optometrists caring for underserved patients at no cost; or

+• promoting access to vision rehabilitation services as appropriate for individuals with chronic vision impairment.